rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs when an object is removed from a container or critter's inventory for any reason.

 ```
-Obj     arg0 - the owner that the object is being removed from
+Obj     arg0 - The owner that the object is being removed from
-Item    arg1 - the item that is being removed
+Item    arg1 - The item that is being removed
-int     arg2 - the number of items to remove
+int     arg2 - The number of items to remove
 int     arg3 - The reason the object is being removed (see RMOBJ_* constants)
 Obj     arg4 - The destination object when the item is moved to another object, 0 otherwise
 ```